Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-Were other members of your race sorrow over their lost abilities you embrace your new once, granting you the following benefits:
+Were other members of your race sorrow over their lost abilities you embrace your new once.

 * Your adaptive nature gives you a bonus to all skills checks equal to halve your proficiency bonus (rounded down) this doesn’t stack with expertise or the bards Jack of All Trades feature.